Table of Contents

-This 7-pound chainsaw is perfect for pruning trees, clearing brush, and cutting thicker tree branches from the ground.
+This 7-pound chainsaw is perfect for pruning small trees, clearing brush, and cutting thicker tree branches from the ground.
 The small size also makes it easy to handle and get into tough spots.

-While the Tool-Less Chain Tensioning System makes bar and chain adjustments a snap, the Manual Push-button Oiler does require you to consistently lubricate those parts.
+While the Tool-Less Chain Tensioning System makes the guide bar and chain adjustments a snap, the Manual Push-button Oiler does require you to consistently lubricate those parts.
 It’s not a big deal but is something worth knowing in advance.